GitBruno/Open-Source-Lonely-Roads/README.md

 # Open Source Lonely Roads
-An active modular Open Source power distribution board for Eurorack.
+An active linear power distribution board for Eurorack.

 > __WARNING!__ :zap: Please be aware of the risks associated with electronics and take relevant precautions.